 Give items back to your ex-partner in a neutral way.
 Mail them, leave them in a handoff location where you don’t need to see your ex-boyfriend or ex-girlfriend, or give these items to a trusted friend to give back to your ex.
 You don’t need to ask if they still “want it.”
 Make the executive decision to get these items out of your space and life, and let your ex-partner decide how they want to deal with the items.
-Generally speaking, give these items back as soon as possible so you can start healing without holding onto the hope or fear of seeing your ex-boyfriend again.
-Your wounded, emotional self might want to make an in-person handoff a high stakes situation–either looking for hope for things to be different, or wanting to rehash in an attempt to change the outcome or reduce pain.
+Generally speaking, give these items back as soon as possible so you can start healing.
+So you don’t hold onto the hope or fear of seeing your ex-boyfriend again.
+Your wounded, emotional self might want to make an in-person handoff a high stakes situation.
+Either looking for hope for things to be different or wanting to rehash in an attempt to change the outcome or reduce pain.

 Tip 2–Create a box to store all items from the breakup

 They say that when you are grieving you shouldn’t make any decisions about the physical stuff for a year.
 But you don’t want to be hit with pain every time you come across these items either.
 I recommend that you collect all of these items within the first few hours or days, and box them up.
 Label the box (so you don’t forget) and put it somewhere safe, but out of sight.
 When you want to grieve this partner, you can pull out the box and temporarily visit the past.